I enjoy fashion and looking trendy on a budget. I also create art, take photos, and save money by doing things myself.

 - Long Beads - Long strands of beads were often worn in the hippie era.

-- Headbands - Headbands were worn across the forehead, over your hair.
+- Headbands - Headbands were worn across the forehead and over your hair.

 - Sandals - Or no shoes at all!